-18.The next screen displays information about RapidComm.
-When you are ready to install RapidComm, click Install (circled in the lower left hand corner of the following screen image).
+18.The next screen displays information about the RapidComm software.
+When you are ready to install the RapidComm software, click Install (circled in the lower left hand corner of the following screen image).

 NOTE: If you are using Netscape Navigator to view your Connections CD-ROM, you may be asked to save the application's installer to your computer when you click the Install button.
 Note the installer's file name and its location on your computer.
 To run the installer or demo, find the file on your computer and double-click it.
 The installer will start.